Randall J. Strossen

+Dr. Randall J. Strossen is an American strength and physical culture advocate, kinesiologist, equipment manufacturer, historian, journalist, author, teacher and an expert in grip strength training.

-Dr. Randall J. Strossen is the founder and president of IronMind Enterprises, Inc. and the editor-in-chief and publisher of MILO journal.
+He is the founder and president of IronMind Enterprises, Inc. and the editor-in-chief and publisher of MILO journal.
 He wrote a monthly column called "IronMind" in IRONMAN magazine for over 12 years, starting in 1988 and has authored several books on strength training.
-As a photo-journalist, Strossen has covered top strength events, including four Olympic Games, worldwide for the past 20 years.
+As a photo-journalist, Strossen has covered top strength events, including four Olympic Games, and numerous World's Strongest Man competitions and Highland games worldwide for the past 35 years.
+As an equipment manufacturer, Strossen pioneered and developed Captains of Crush Grippers, Rolling Thunder and several other training devices including the little big horn, hub, block, Apollon's axle, Vulcan power racks and lifting straps.

 Strossen earned a PhD in psychology from Stanford University.